KJEB: Rock AC (2000)

-Rhythmic oldies (2000-2002)
+Rhythmic oldies (2000–2002)

 At 7 p.m., on October 28, 2000, KMBX began stunting with a loop of a heartbeat sound effect.
-At 7 a.m. on October 30, KMBX flipped to a rhythmic oldies format with the branding "95.7 The Beat."
+At 7 a.m. on October 30, KMBX flipped to a rhythmic oldies format, branded as "95.7 The Beat."
 The call letters were also changed to KBTB on January 29, 2001.
 This format did moderately well in the ratings.
 However, with the nationwide decline with the rhythmic oldies format, the station fell in the ratings as well.

-Classic hits (2002-present)
+Classic hits (2002–present)

 Clear Channel Communications (now iHeartMedia) bought the station in May 2002, and on May 29, at 6 p.m., after playing "Last Dance" by Donna Summer, the station started stunting as "Quick 96", where the station played 1,200 10-second clips of songs from many genres.
 On May 31, at 5 p.m., the stunting concluded and during a live broadcast from the Space Needle, the station changed formats back to classic hits as "Superhits 95.7 KJR-FM" and changed call letters back to KJR-FM a month later.

 The first song on the revived "KJR-FM" was "You Ain't Seen Nothin' Yet" by Bachman-Turner Overdrive.
 The station featured hits from the 1970s and the 1980s, with some 1960s titles.
 It hired one of the legendary DJs from the original KJR AM in the 1970's, Ric Hansen, to be its morning personality.
 The second incarnation of the format had done quite well in the Arbitron ratings, usually peaking in the top 5.

 In 2008, KJR-FM started rebroadcasting classic American Top 40 shows from the 1970s, picking up the rights from KBSG, which had changed formats that year.
 By that time, the station had dropped the "Superhits" name and branded as just "95.7 KJR-FM".

 On November 12, 2010, at 3 p.m., the station started playing all Christmas music and changed monikers to "Christmas 95.7".
 On December 26, KJR-FM rebranded as "Oldies 95.7", returning to the classic hits format.
 However, the station dumped 1980s music, but kept 1970s tracks and added more 1960s tracks.
 It was one of two stations targeting the Puget Sound area with an oldies/classic hits format, the other being KMCQ.

 On April 1, 2011, KJR-FM became the new home of Bob Rivers' morning show.
 Rivers was let go by rival KZOK-FM the previous September.

 On November 4, 2011, Clear Channel did not transfer the KJR-FM calls to its sister station 102.9 FM after that station, which was KNBQ (now KZTM), began simulcasting KJR 950.

 By December 2011, KJR-FM added 1980s music back into its playlist.
 It also updated its logo, and rebranded as simply "95.7 KJR."